dafalagi/laravel-soa-starter/docs/MODULAR_DATABASE.md

 ### ✅ **DO**
 - Keep module migrations in the module's Database/Migrations directory
 - Use module-specific factories and seeders
+- Apply consistent table prefixes for better organization
-- Name tables according to the module's domain
+- Name tables with clear, short prefixes (3-4 characters)
 - Include all database-related files in the module

 ### ❌ **DON'T**